What defines a Bray residency and the reasons for doing

 open new paths, develop careers, and change lives.

-Residencies range from a few months (short-term) to up to
+Residencies range from a few months (short-term and summer) to up to

 two years (long-term).
 New residents are chosen once a year